williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 All apps must roll over keys for adequate security.
 Please note the following:

 * For security purposes, Okta automatically rotates keys used to sign the token.
-* The current key rotation schedule is at least twice a year.
+* The current key rotation schedule is four times a year.
 This schedule can change without notice.
 * In case of an emergency, Okta can rotate keys as needed.
 * Okta always publishes keys to the JWKS.
 * If your app follows the best practice to always resolve the *kid*, key rotations will not cause problems.